SAP-archive/cloud-platform-workflow-virtual-event/exercises/01/readme.md

 First, let's check the service instances.

-:point_right: Use the Trial Subaccount Home bookmark you created earlier in this exercise, and you'll see on arriving at the subaccount, with the CF environment details displayed, that you now have a number of service instances.
+:point_right: Use the Trial Subaccount Home bookmark you created earlier in this exercise, and you'll see on arriving at the subaccount, with the CF environment details displayed, that you now have a number of service instances in your "dev" space.
 Select that number to jump directly to the instance list, whereupon you'll see something like this:

 ![List of service instances](serviceinstances.png)